 To change output module settings for multiple output modules at once, select the output modules and then choose an output module template.
 The template is applied to all selected output modules.

 You perform the following tasks in the Output Module Templates dialog box.
-To open the Output Module Templates dialog box, choose Edit > Templates > Output Module, or click the triangle next to the Output Module heading in the Render Queue panel and choose Make Template.
+To open the Output Module Templates dialog box, choose Edit > Templates > Output Module, or select the triangle next to the Output Module heading in the Render Queue panel and select Make Template.

 Changes to an existing template do not affect render items that are already in the render queue.